louise652/ciwi-podcast/README.md

 This is a script which will find any new videos of [Ciwi's Podcast](https://www.youtube.com/channel/UCchHlGybrBFkP6qVxeaKMyg/videos?&ab_channel=CiaranMcCloy) from Youtube and download the audio track.
-Tracks will then be stored in the repo to be referenced by the (Wordpress site)[https://ciwiswebsite.wordpress.com/].
+Tracks will then be stored in the repo to be referenced by the [Wordpress site](https://ciwiswebsite.wordpress.com/).
 This augments the RSS feed used to publish the podcast on Spotify.

 ## Original Script
 This script has been adapted for personal purposes.
 The more generalised original verion is located [here](https://github.com/bardisty/ytdlrc).